Savings Accounts

 Are Premium Bonds Worth It Based on the Odds?

 This depends entirely on your personal circumstances.
-Let me break it down by situation.
+The safer way to assess it is by looking at your circumstances and alternatives.

 Premium Bonds Make Sense If: